 Unsafe sleep is the leading cause of non-natural infant death in Virginia.
 In a recent report by the Virginia State Child Fatality Review Team, the rate of sleep-related infant deaths increased by nearly 40% during 2013 to 2016.
 These deaths are preventable, and can be avoided by following simple, life-saving practices each time an infant is placed to sleep.

-The Safe Sleep 365 campaign is designed to educate parents and caregivers regarding the steps they can take to prevent infant sleep-related death, and builds on the core principles of Alone, Apart and Always to emphasize simple practices all Virginians can employ to provide a safe and healthy environment for infants during sleep.
+The Safe Sleep 365 campaign is designed to educate all caregivers regarding the steps that can be taken to prevent sleep-related death in children under one year of age, and builds on the core principles of Alone, Apart and Always to emphasize the practices every caregiver can employ to provide a safe and healthy environment for infants during sleep.

 The American Academy of Pediatrics (AAP) reports nearly one in five sleep-related deaths occur while an infant is in the care of someone other than a parent or usual caregiver.
 It is vital that everyone caring for a baby, including child care providers, grandparents, foster parents, and siblings, are aware and adopt the following practices when placing an infant to sleep:

 ALONE on his/her back, but within the same room as their caregiver

 APART from toys, blankets, pillows or other objects to avoid suffocation, and

 ALWAYS in a separate safe sleep space such as a crib or bassinet, a drug- and alcohol-free environment